-a) DBCA will maintain currency in knowledge and contemporary management approaches in relation to climate change and its possible impacts on sandalwood.
-Future planning for the management of sandalwood, particularly establishment programs, will seek to account, where reasonable and practicable, for authoritative climate change predictions.
+- a) DBCA will maintain currency in knowledge and contemporary management approaches in relation to climate change and its possible impacts on sandalwood. - b) Future planning for the management of sandalwood, particularly establishment programs, will adapt to authoritative climate change predictions and data generated from the species response to actual conditions. - c) Aligned with Strategy 12, DBCA may undertake and encourage research into innovative practices for reducing the reliance of sandalwood germination on the winter threshold.